pikatchu/closedsource/book/0040-the_voices.md

 Behind her, Eric was approaching, stuffing his hands into his pockets.

 Leo stopped him.
-“Hey, what’s up with Jenny?”
+“Hey, what's up with Jenny?”

 Eric looked at him, surprised.
-“You didn’t see?”
+“You didn't see?”

 Leo frowned.
 “See what?”